 Red Hat Security Advisory

-available for Red Hat Enterprise Linux 6.2 Advanced Update Support.
+and add various enhancements are now available for Red Hat Enterprise Linux

-Important security impact.
-A Common Vulnerability Scoring System (CVSS)
+security impact.
+Common Vulnerability Scoring System (CVSS) base scores,

 2. Relevant releases/architectures:

 The openstack-heat packages provide heat, a Python implementation of the